NAME

 % example -Mfoo --begin 'repeat(debug,msg=hello,count=2)'

-In this example, function repeat should be declared in module foo or in start up rc file such as ~/.examplerc.
-Actual function call is done in this way:
+In this example, the function repeat should be declared in module foo or in a startup rc file such as ~/.examplerc.
+The actual function call is performed in this way:

 repeat ( debug => 1, msg => 'hello', count => '2' );